 If you have seasonal employees, there are employment laws that you must follow.
 Seasonal employment laws apply if you run a seasonal business or if you hire more employees during peak seasons.
+So, what are seasonal employment laws, and what do they mean for your business?

 Seasonal employment laws

-The seasonal employment laws are the same as the employment laws you must follow for permanent employees.
+Seasonal employment laws are the same as the employment laws you must follow for permanent employees.
 Below are the seasonal labor laws you must follow.

 When you hire a seasonal employee, you should follow your regular process for onboarding new employees.
 Onboarding will probably include orientation and job training.
 There are also some forms to fill out when your new employee starts.